maxxiimo/the-front-end-manifesto/visual-design-for-the-nondesigner.md

 So why so complex?
 Well essentially your choice might significantly impact the harmony of your design, and how your site will look across different browsers, devices, and user settings.
 Your choice might also be the basis from which your entire site is responsive to.

 Quite frankly to me it seemed like a whole heck of a lot of thinking and research that I would love to spare you from, so I'm just going to give you a very opinionated basis to start from.
-At the same time I will also provide you with the source of my thinking in "[A Brief History of Web Font Size Thought][Appendix 9]" found in the appendices of this book.
+At the same time I will also provide you with the source of my thinking in "[A Brief History of Web Font Sizes][Appendix 9]" found in the appendices of this book.